lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Here a different *lammpstrj* file is created for each step of the loop, in order to avoid creating dump files with varying number of atoms that VMD can't read.
+    Here, a different *lammpstrj* file is created for each step of the loop in order to avoid creating dump files with varying number of atoms, which VMD can't read.

 ..  container:: justify

-    Once the simulation is over, it can be seen from the *species.log* file that most of the added hydrogen atoms reacted with the :math:`\text{SiO}_{2}` structure to form hydroxyl (-OH) groups.
+    Once the simulation is over, it can be seen from the *species.log* file that all the created hydrogen atoms reacted with the :math:`\text{SiO}_{2}` structure to form surface groups (such as hydroxyl (-OH) groups).

 ..  code-block:: lammps